edintino/cifar10/README.md

 ## Deployment

 Though I do not have much experience in deployment yet, I would write a distributed code for my CNN and save the model for faster real-time responses.
-The model would be deployed in a docker image, to set up a unique production enviroment.
+The model would be deployed in an NVIDIA-docker image to set up a unique production enviroment.
 For the incoming images I would have two limits, a maximum batch size and a maximum wait time, whichever is hit, the model would run.